metonym/svelte-dark-mode/README.md

 ### System preference change

-If the user changes their color scheme preference at the system level, the theme will be updated when the page is reloaded.
+The theme will automatically be updated if the user changes their color scheme preference at the system level.

 ### Custom `localStorage` key